The Slow and the Dead

 When You Can Do It: At the beginning of Chapter 2

-Head to the river west of Valentine, here you can find flocks of Ducks.
-You can also Dead Eye murders of crows, gaggles of Canadian Geese, and other groups of different birds that I can’t name variably because I’m not that smart at the moment, and don’t want to cheapen myself by just searching for it.
+Head to the river west of Valentine, where you can find flocks of ducks.
+You can also Dead Eye murders of crows, gaggles of Canadian geese, and other groups of different birds that I can’t name because I’m not that smart at the moment and don’t want to cheapen myself by just searching for them.
 Kill three birds and don’t forget to skin/pluck them.
 Flight Feathers are useful in crafting later.

 When You Can Do It: Chapter 2, after Challenge #1